sam-powers/Inequities-Analytics/README.md

 # Files

 ## Compiling Data
-This file reads in all relavent data from the National Institute of Statistics, cleans it, and combines it into usable data sets.
+This file reads in all relevant data from the National Institute of Statistics, cleans it, and combines it into usable data sets.
 I am not licensed to republish it here but it can be found by contacting http://www.statistics.gov.rw/

 ## Running Calculations
-This set begins featurization, operationaling aspects of the data into the monitoring SDG targets.
+This set begins featurization, operationaling aspects of  data into SDG targets.

 ## Preparation of P-Values
 Statistically analyzing socioeconomic differences in goal achievement to quantify degree of disparities